 Don’t overwhelm yourself by looking up recipes, and expecting to be a master chef; take baby steps.

-Check out my Food section for easy to follow recipes to help you with ideas when you are feeling creative.
+Check out my Recipes for easy to follow recipes to help you with ideas when you are feeling creative.

 You can still out eat out

 Eliminating fast food joints and family franchise restaurants/bars will be difficult, especially if you eat out all the time.